qadram/generator-tms-web-core/README.md

-# TMS Web Core Generator
+# TMS WEB Core Generator

-This generator uses Yeoman to generate all types of TMS Web Core projects from the command line.
+This generator uses Yeoman to generate all types of TMS WEB Core projects from the command line.
 It's also used on the Repository Visual Studio Code Extension.

 ## Install the Generator